aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to EXCEL in C++ Applications" h2="Convert SVG to EXCEL in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting SVG to EXCEL is a useful process for many reasons.
+SVG is a vector-based image format, which is widely used for creating and displaying graphics on the web.
+It is an open standard format that is supported by most web browsers.
+However, EXCEL is a popular spreadsheet program used for data analysis and manipulation.
+Converting SVG to EXCEL allows users to take advantage of the powerful features of EXCEL, such as data analysis, charting, and more.

+<h2>How Aspose.Total Helps for SVG to Excel Conversion</h2>

-Converting SVG to EXCEL in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert SVG to EXCEL in C++.
+It is a simple two-step process.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Aspose.Total for C++ provides a comprehensive set of APIs that make it easy to convert SVG to EXCEL in C++.
+It also provides a wide range of features and tools that make it easy to manipulate and analyze data in EXCEL.
+Aspose.Total for C++ is a powerful and reliable library that makes it easy to convert SVG to EXCEL in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}